ainulakif/website/README.md

 - !!Move weather/population API into environment variables (modify so it receive props from server-side).

+- In production, restcountries API can't fetch the data

 - Showcase mongodb as public (to-do list)
   - ~~Add radio button for done/undone.~~
   - ~~Instead of remove the list item, update item to strikethrough.~~